 - Your cost of overhead is too high.
 Administrative re-typing of information is not a high-value task.
 You may be “making due” with duplicate entry for a short time….
 And yet, because you’re so busy, you never make the time to actually find a solution to eliminate duplicate entry.

 - It’s difficult to train new staff.
 How can you delegate tasks effectively, when you have people jumping from software application to software application?

 - Your data isn’t reliable.
 When you’re running multiple software programs that overlap, it can become nearly impossible to keep the information in sync.

 - You can’t grow your business effectively.
 What if your business doubled overnight?
 Could you handle the additional workload?
 If you’re spending lots of time on administrative work, adding customers will also mean adding more staff.
 Technology is an easy way to grow your bottom line, not just add customers and revenue.

-- More systems and more passwords mean more data security risks.
+- It’s growing difficult to manage network security.
+More systems and more passwords mean more data security risks.

 Follow these Small Business System Integration Strategies